ptdat11/facebook-crawler-engine/README.md

 > Recommended number of crawlers: **2** (ie. 2 pages by default in `main.py`)

 > Recommended number of comment loading times: As **small** as possible (Scraping comments highly increases the chance of being blocked by Facebook)

-## How to save Cookies to keep the login session?

-There is a `save-cookies.ipynb` providing a step-by-step guide in order to store cookies in a local directory.

 ## Engine Requirements